Fallon Sherrock: 2019–2021: First woman to beat a man at the PDC World Championship

-In September 2021, Sherrock reached the final of the 2021 Nordic Darts Masters.
-In the first round she defeated Niels Heinsøe 6–1.
-She then had a walkover in her quarter-final match against Gerwyn Price, who withdrew due to an elbow injury.
-In the semi-finals she beat world n°5 Dimitri Van den Bergh 11–10, after initially trailing 9–3.
-She eventually lost to Michael van Gerwen 11–7 in the final (although having led 6–3).
-Sherrock is the only woman in the history of the PDC to have reached the final of a TV tournament.
-Just a week off her run to the Nordic Masters final, Sherrock competed in the first 2021 Women's Series events.
-Though she lost to tour card holder Lisa Ashton in the last 16 of the first event, she won the next two events with 5–2 and 5–3 victories over Corrine Hammond and Deta Hedman respectively.
-The second day saw Sherrock losing to Lisa Ashton in the finals of both events 4 and 5, before whitewashing the 4-time World Champion in the final of the sixth event.
-This let Sherrock maintain her place at the top of the ranking table and secure her debut at the 2021 Grand Slam of Darts.
+Sherrock reached the final of the 2021 Nordic Darts Masters.
+She defeated Niels Heinsøe 6–1 in her opening match, before receiving a walkover in her quarter-final match against Gerwyn Price, who withdrew due to an elbow injury.
+In the semi-finals she beat world number five Dimitri Van den Bergh 11–10, after initially trailing 3–9.
+She lost to Michael van Gerwen 7–11 in the final having led 6–3.
+Sherrock was the first woman in the history of the PDC to reach the final of a TV tournament.
+One week after her run to the Nordic Masters final, Sherrock competed in the first 2021 Women's Series events.
+After losing to Lisa Ashton in the last 16 of the first event, she won the next two events with 5–2 and 5–3 victories over Corrine Hammond and Deta Hedman respectively.
+The following day, Sherrock lost to Ashton in the finals of both events 4 and 5, before whitewashing her in the final of the sixth event.
+This meant Sherrock maintained her place at the top of the ranking table and secured her debut at the 2021 Grand Slam of Darts.

+At the Grand Slam, she defeated Mike De Decker 5–0 in the group stage with a women's record televised average of 101.55.
+She beat Gabriel Clemens 5–3, closing out the match with a 170 checkout to progress from her group.
+She then defeated Mensur Suljovic 10–5 to become the first woman to reach the quarter-finals of a major event.
+She played Peter Wright who eliminated her 16–13.